 After the ritual items are placed, practitioners chant a Kore Incantation.
 They then speak to the current season, the moon phase, the Faerie Tree Month, the day of the month, sacred names of the goddess, the day of Aphrodite, Estsanatlehi and whatever other magical influences are at play on that specific day.
 Each of these is pronounced loudly and clearly, accompanied by certain hand gestures.

-Feraferia also holds communions of a meditative nature, whose aim is to astral travel collectively to a nearby forest where the devotees meet the Maiden Goddess.
+Feraferia also holds communions of a meditative nature.
+The goal of these is to astral travel collectively to a nearby forest where the devotees meet the Maiden Goddess.
 This is generally followed by a more formal ceremony.

 The reason we have access to such a rich encyclopedia of Feraferia rituals, beliefs, and practices these days is because in 1999 the Amsterdam-based artist Peter Tromp (Phaedrus) came across the religion at a European Wiccan conference in Germany.
-He really resonated with Feraferia and decided to get in touch with Fred Adams.
-Phaedrus implemented the theology in his own Wiccan group and offered to put Feraferia on the internet, thus preserving its heritage for years ahead.
+Feraferia resonated with him and decided to get in touch with Fred Adams.
+Phaedrus implemented the theology in his own Wiccan group.
+He then put Feraferia on the internet, thus preserving its heritage for years ahead.
 Up until that point, the practitioners of Feraferia very much held a closed circle.
 Phaedrus’ uploading of the information ensured the tradition could spread – and spread it did.

-But, despite the group’s hesitation to speak too openly about Feraferia before the internet, it still had done a great deal of spreading.
+But, despite the group’s hesitation to speak too openly about Feraferia before the internet, it still had spread far.
 In 1989, Jo Carson, a member of the tradition and close friend to Fred and Svetlana, made it her mission to popularize Feraferia.
 She began shooting interviews with the founders.
 20 years later the documentary “Dancing with Gaia” was ready.
 Jo Carson became the leader of Feraferia after the death of Fred Adams in August 2008 and of Lady Svetlana in May, 2010.
 The new leader wrote the book “Celebrate Wildness: Magic, Mirth and Love on the Feraferia Path,” which further explores the magic of this fairy religion.

 Some criticize Feraferia for being more of an artistic utopia, rather than a functioning ideology.
 One thing is for sure, however.
 It is built upon the principles of love for nature, the cosmos and one another.
 And the ultimate aim is to save the Earth.